avnet-iotconnect/meta-iotconnect-docs/QuickStart/RZBoardV2L.md

 # 7. Download Configuration Script
 1. Download the device configuration script [onboard.zip](https://github.com/avnet-iotconnect/meta-iotconnect-docs/blob/main/QuickStart/Renesas/RZBoard-V2L/demo-iotc-ai-camera/scripts/onboard.zip?raw=1)
 2. Extract the contents to the `C:\Renesas\RZboardV2L\` project folder

+You should now have a new folder called onboard here: `C:\Renesas\RZboardV2L\onboard`

 # 8. Cloud Account Setup
 An IoTConnect account with AWS backend is required.
 If you need to create an account, a free trial subscription is available.